lanl-ansi/PowerModelsGMD.jl/README.md

 #### GIC -> AC-MLS

-Solves for the quasi-dc voltages and currents, then uses the calculated quasi-dc currents through the transformer windings as inputs to an AC-MLS minimum-load-shedding specification tin order o calculate the increase in transformer reactive power consumption.
+Solves for the quasi-dc voltages and currents, then uses the calculated quasi-dc currents through the transformer windings as inputs to an AC-MLS minimum-load-shedding specification in order to calculate the increase in transformer reactive power consumption.
 The network topology is fixed.
 For example:
 ```
 run_ac_gmd_mls_decoupled(case, solver)